-You may know what omnichannel is, and you may even be in the process of implementing the mindset in your business.
+You may without problems be able to answer the question: What is omnichannel?
+And you may even be in the process of implementing the mindset in your business.
 You are aware that it is a natural part of the development to make omnichannel an integral part of your retail business, but do you know the concrete benefits?
 The list of benefits that come with implementing an omnichannel business model is long and includes additional sales, cost optimization, and customer loyalty.

 This blog post will focus on 7 concrete benefits that can add value to your business.